-In 2018, Hollywood will continue the trend of producing pre-sold franchises with the anticipated releases of films like Avengers: Infinity War, Jurassic World: Fallen Kingdom, Deadpool 2, The Incredibles 2, Creed 2 (AKA Rocky 9), andMission Impossible 6.
+In 2018, Hollywood continues the trend of producing pre-sold franchises with the releases of films like Avengers: Infinity War, Jurassic World: Fallen Kingdom, Deadpool 2, The Incredibles 2, Creed 2 (AKA Rocky 9), andMission Impossible 6.
 Call me a skeptic but I doubt any of them will match the intensity and emotion of their first installments, and they will almost certainly loaded with high-end special effects to replace any semblance of a well-constructed story.
 On occasion you’ll find a gem sequel debatable as equal as or greater than the original.
 Today I’ll look at what places the Academy Award-winning Terminator 2: Judgment Day in that conversation:

 1. It brought back what worked.

 Released in 1984, The Terminator was written and directed by Oscar winner James Cameron (Titanic) and starring Aussie muscleman Arnold Schwarzenegger.
 Needless to say that pair worked together again in 1991 on the sequel along with leading lady Linda Hamilton.

 While we had the cast and director we wanted to see again, we didn’t want to watch the exact same movie plot repeated seven years later.
 The huge twist that makes this film so exciting is that Arnold originally played the villian, the Terminator.
 Now he’s the good guy, the protector, the savior.
 What’s also cool about this aspect of the picture is that the other characters initially still think Arnold is the bad guy — being seen by them as such previously.

 3. It featured a cool new lead.